 The Centers for Disease Control, Environmental Protection Agency and Department of Housing and Urban Development established NLPPW in order to raise awareness and reduce childhood lead exposure.
 This year, the prevention week is being celebrated Oct.
 24-30.
 The theme is “Get the Facts.
 Get Your Home Tested.
 Get Your Child Tested.”
 According to the World Health Organization, “children absorb 4 to 5 times as much ingested lead as adults from a given source.”
 This explains the results of a report by UNICEF and Pure Earth that determined 1 in 3 children have lead poisoning.
 And, it explains why so many children are robbed of their healthy youth due to an entirely preventable cause.

 Lead is an element found in the earth’s crust in small quantities.
 It is a highly durable metal that is toxic to humans and animals.
 Lead is found in the air, soil and water.
 When in the air, lead is able to travel long distances before settling.
 In other words, you never know where you might find lead!

 Common Sources of Lead Pollution

 In previous years, the automotive sector produced the majority of lead pollution.
-Leaded gasoline-fueled cars, which emitted awful exhaust emissions as a result.
-Today, lead pollution mainly comes from soils, incinerators, lead-acid batteries, recycling, mining, smelting, leaded aviation fuel and various other sources.
+Leaded gasoline-fueled cars emitted awful exhaust emissions.
+Today, lead pollution mainly comes from soils, incinerators, lead-acid batteries, recycling, mining, smelting, leaded aviation fuel and various other industrial sources.

 Efforts To Eliminate Lead Pollution